Program History and Structure

 Goal 1: Enhance families’ birth experiences & outcomes by increasing the use of doula services

-Over 40% of clients who hire a Swedish doula say they would likely not have hired a doula if the Swedish Doula Program did not exist.
+More than 40 percent of clients who hire a Swedish doula say they would likely not have hired a doula if the Swedish Doula Program did not exist.
 The program thus has expanded the pie of clients hiring doulas by nearly doubling the number of clients hiring doulas at Swedish hospital locations among Swedish doulas alone.
 In feedback surveys, the average client satisfaction rating with their doula care is 4.8 out of 5.

 Goal 2: Integrate doulas more cohesively into the maternity care model

 Doula program staff spend considerable time building relationships with providers and nurses and promoting collaboration with doulas.
 Since the beginning, the program has advocated for the same expansions of access for non-contracted doulas as for Swedish doulas.
 For example, expanded policies for doula attendance in the Operating Room is now codified into official hospital protocol and applies to both Swedish and non-Swedish doulas.
-The doulas receive rave reviews from the nurses, midwives and doctors who work with them: 98% say the doula had a positive impact on the patient and 98% say they would like to work with the doula again.
+The doulas receive rave reviews from the nurses, midwives and doctors who work with them: 98 percent say the doula had a positive impact on the patient and 98 percent say they would like to work with the doula again.

 Goal 3: Elevate the doula profession through strong compensation and professional development